froukje/DataScienceBootcamp/Project3_Capstone_Classify_Bloodcells/README.md

 **Content**

+* 00_setup.txt: Needed packages and versions to run the code
 * Notebook 01: EDA and Data Preprocessing
 * Notebook 02: Binary classification (granulocytes vs. agranulocytes) using a PCA for dimension reduction and classical machine learning algorithms
 * Notebook 03: Binary classification (lymphocytes vs. rest) using a PCA for dimension reduction and classical machine learning algorithms